The Victoria Cross: Britain’s Highest Military Honour

 Corporal Bryan Budd VC — Afghanistan (2006)

-Serving with 3rd Battalion, The Parachute Regiment in Helmand Province, Budd single-handedly charged an enemy position to save his section during fighting around Sangin.
+Serving with 3rd Battalion, The Parachute Regiment in Helmand Province, Budd single-handedly charged an enemy position to save his section during fierce fighting around Sangin.
 He was killed in the assault.
 His posthumous VC was one of the first awarded for service in Afghanistan and the first to a member of the Parachute Regiment since Arnhem in 1944.
+[6]

 Genuine VCs extremely rarely appear on the open market.
-When they do, they command extraordinary prices — typically £200,000 to £500,000 or more, depending on the recipient and the action.
+When they do, they command extraordinary prices — typically £200,000 to £500,000 or more, depending on the recipient, the action, the campaign, and the completeness of the group.
 The record price at auction exceeded £1.5 million (for a VC group sold by Noonans in London).
-Institutional buyers — the Lord Ashcroft Gallery at the Imperial War Museum, the Australian War Memorial, and various regimental museums — compete with private collectors, driving prices ever higher.
+[7]

 The Victoria Cross Today

 The Lord Ashcroft Gallery, which opened in 2010 in the Imperial War Museum, holds the world’s largest collection of VCs — over 200.
 Lord Ashcroft’s accompanying book, Victoria Cross Heroes, provides detailed biographies of many recipients.
-The gallery is free to visit and is the single best place to see VCs and learn their stories.
+The gallery is free to visit and is the single best place to see VCs and understand their stories.

 Sources

-• Glanfield, John.
+1. Glanfield, John.
 Bravest of the Brave: The Story of the Victoria Cross.
-Sutton Publishing, 2005.
+Stroud: Sutton Publishing, 2005.
+ISBN 978-0-7509-3695-6.

-• Ashcroft, Michael.
+2. Ashcroft, Michael.
 Victoria Cross Heroes.
-Headline Review, 2006.
+London: Headline Review, 2006.
+ISBN 978-0-7553-1528-2.

-• The London Gazette.
-Official VC citations, 1856–present. thegazette.co.uk
+7. The London Gazette.
+Official VC citations, 1856–present. thegazette.co.uk.

 Sources & References